 When the SCSA Supplement applies, the auditor must confirm that a written policy exists for section SS2.
-For section SS3, the auditor must confirm that a Committee or Representative has been established.
+For section SS3, the auditor must confirm that a Committee or Representative has been established or a written process on how the organization will establish a Committee or Representative.